sklearn-compat/sklearn-compat/README.md

 [![PyPI](https://badge.fury.io/py/sklearn-compat.svg)](https://badge.fury.io/py/imbalanced-learn.svg)

 `sklearn-compat` is a small Python package that help developer writing scikit-learn compatible estimators to support multiple scikit-learn versions.
+Note that we provide a vendorable version of this package in the `src/sklearn_compat/_sklearn_compat.py` file if you do not want to depend on `sklearn-compat` as a package.

 As maintainers of third-party libraries depending on scikit-learn such as [`imbalanced-learn`](https://github.com/scikit-learn-contrib/imbalanced-learn),